reeshuffled/reeshuffled.github.io/_posts/2023-12-09-I-Want-to-Die-But-I-Want-to-Eat-Tteokboki.md

 ---
-layout: post
-tags:
-- Books
-- '2023'
-title: I Want to Die But I Want to Eat Tteokboki by Baek Seehee
-slug: tteokboki
 description: Recording her dialogues with her psychiatrist over a twelve-week period, and expanding on each session with her own reflective micro-essays, Baek begins to disentangle the feedback loops, knee-jerk reactions, and harmful behaviors that